Boris Johnson takes 'full responsibility' for lockdown party | DW | 12.01.2022

 "The prime minister stands before us accused of betraying the nation’s trust, of treating the public with contempt, of breaking the laws set by his own government."

-Johnson said he will wait for an investigation by senior civil servant Sue Gray into several alleged parties by government staff.
+Johnson said he would wait for an investigation by senior civil servant Sue Gray into several alleged parties by government staff.

 There were "things we simply did not get right," Johnson admitted.